matyalatte/cpplint-cpp/docs/README.md

 cpplint-cpp is a WIP project.
 Please note that the following features are not implemented yet.

-- Glob patterns for `--exclude` option.
 - JUnit style outputs.
 - Multibyte characters in stdin on Windows.
-- UNIX convention of using "-" for stdin.

 ## Building